abdomgg/100watt/nx_100_customer_required_fields/README.md

 ## Description
 This module makes the following fields required when creating a customer in Odoo:
 - **Name** (الاسم)
+- **Phone Number** (رقم الهاتف)

+**Note:** Phone number is NOT required when creating users from Settings.
+Address is optional for customers.

 And adds a required Tax ID field in sales orders that auto-populates from the customer.

 ## Features
-- Makes customer name mandatory field
+- Makes customer name and phone mandatory fields
+- Phone number is optional when creating users from Settings
+- Address is optional for customers
 - Adds Tax ID field to sales orders (required)
 - Auto-populates Tax ID from customer if available
 - Allows manual entry if customer doesn't have Tax ID